Canvas Course Setup

 ◼ Reset your Module Development Area:

-Next step is to import the content from your AY2019/20 course into your blank MDA to create a starting point for the development of your AY2020/21 course.
+Next step is to import the content from this year’s academic module into your blank MDA to create a starting point for the development of next year’s academic module, ahead of the new semester.
 This short video will show you how to do it.
-[3:05min]
+[3:42 min]

 ◼ Import New QUB Templates